Katameros

 Synaxarium

 In the name of the Father and the Son and the Holy Spirit One God.
-Amen Day 24th of the Blessed Coptic Month of Baounah.
-May God end it in goodness and renew it for us in peace and tranquility, while our sins and iniquities are forgiven through the tender mercies of our Lord, O my fathers and my brethren.
+Amen Day 1st of the Blessed Coptic Month of Abib.
+May God begin it in goodness and renew it for us in peace and tranquility, while our sins and iniquities are forgiven through the tender mercies of our Lord, O my fathers and my brethren.
 Amen.

 NKJV

-The blessing of his prayers be with us all.
+The blessing of her prayers be with us all.
 Amen.

 NKJV

-The blessing of his prayers be with us all and glory be to our God forever.
+The blessing of the martyr Mari Mina the wonder worker be with us all and glory be to our God forever.
 Amen.

 Psalm & Gospel